LeoPiGuy/RGBLedController/README.md

 # RGBLedController
 This is for a simple RGB Strip LED Controller and written for an Arduino Uno.

-The fritzing diagram can be found at http://fritzing.org/projects/ledcontroller.
+The wiring diagram can be found at http://fritzing.org/projects/ledcontroller.

-Disclaimer: Some idea for the code was taken from tutorials, but it was all written by me.
+This was written for FRC Team 1991 (team1991.com) to run the LEDs on the Driver Control Panel.